Welcome to Jalama Beach County Park

 Santa Barbara County Parks is proud to offer a free-of-charge beach wheelchair at this location.
 To request the use of a beach wheelchair, please inquire with an on-site Ranger or Lifeguard.
 The wheelchairs were acquired through the California Coastal Commission's Whale Tail Grants Program.

-Dogs are Welcome!
+Dogs are welcome for day use and in basic, hookup and group campsites!
+Dogs or other pets are not allowed when staying in a cabin.
+Certified/registered service dogs specifically trained to assist with disabilities will be permitted.
 The money collected from the dog fee program has paid for and will continue to upkeep of the park.
 Dogs are required to be on a leash of 6 ft. or less everywhere in the Park.
 We ask all dog handlers to bring current copy of proof of rabies vaccination.
 Dogs are not to be left unattended at any time within the Park and handlers must clean up after their pets immediately.
 Vicious or very noisy animals will be evicted.
 There is a fee per day per pet.